-- (1) The Minister may decide excluded land for an authority to prospect or proposed authority to prospect. - (2) However, the power under subsection (1) may be exercised only when the Minister is deciding whether to- - (a) grant or renew the authority; or - (b) approve any later work program for the authority. - (3) However, excluded land- - (a) must be within the original notional sub-blocks of the authority; and - (b) can not be a whole block. - (4) For subsection (3)(a), if the instrument- - (a) states that the authority's area includes land within a block; but - (b) does not include or exclude any particular sub-block within that block;

-the reference to the block is a reference to all sub-blocks within the block, other than any sub-block that is completely within the area of another petroleum tenure or a 1923 Act petroleum tenure.
+- (1) The Minister may decide excluded land for an authority to prospect or proposed authority to prospect. - (2) However, the power under subsection (1) may be exercised only when the Minister is deciding whether to- - (a) grant or renew the authority; or - (b) approve any later work program for the authority. - (3) However, excluded land- - (a) must be within the original notional sub-blocks of the authority; and - (b) can not be a whole block. - (4) For subsection (3)(a), if the instrument- - (a) states that the authority's area includes land within a block; but the reference to the block is a reference to all sub-blocks within the block, other than any sub-block that is completely within the area of another petroleum tenure or a 1923 Act petroleum tenure.